-TEDxWoking will take place on Friday 21 May 2021.
+TEDxWoking 2022 will take place on Thursday 10 November.

 The specific selection and evaluation criteria used by the steering group for accepting or rejecting speakers for TEDxWoking, are as follows (in no particular order):

-Locality - is the speaker local to Woking Borough I.e. do they live or work in Woking Borough or a neighbouring borough, or have a strong Woking connection such as a business based here, or are they an active member of a local business organisation.
+- Locality - is the speaker local to Woking Borough I.e. do they live or work in Woking Borough or a neighbouring borough, or have a strong Woking connection such as a business based here, or are they an active member of a local business organisation.

 The aim is to have the majority of speakers from or clearly connected to the Woking area, I.e. 50% or more of speakers on the final programme, before looking further afield for speakers.
 However, this aim is dependent upon sourcing proficient speakers with quality 'on theme' talks.

-Topic - is the proposed talk idea directly connected to this year's theme?
+- Topic - is the proposed talk idea directly connected to this year's theme?
 By theme we mean the dictionary definition.

-TED rules - will our overall selection of talks and speakers comply with the rules for TEDx speaker and its content guidelines?
+- TED rules - will our overall selection of talks and speakers comply with the rules for TEDx speaker and its content guidelines?

-Diversity of programme - will our range of speakers, and the videos we select to play alongside them, provide a wide range of interesting themes across a multidisciplinary base?
+- Diversity of programme - will our range of speakers, and the videos we select to play alongside them, provide a wide range of interesting themes across a multidisciplinary base?